Learning Speech Emotion Representations in the Quaternion Domain: Ablation studies

-Figure \ref{fig:ablation studies} exposes the results of this ablation studies.
-In the figure we show the mean test accuracy improvement obtained with the quaternion-valued VGG16, AlexNet and ResNet-50 over the real-valued baselines (random initialization and pretrained on Iemocap) fed with the embeddings created with the above-described variants of RH-emo.
+Figure \ref{fig:ablation studies} exposes the results of this ablation study.
+In the figure, we show the mean test accuracy improvement obtained for all corpora with the quaternion-valued VGG16, AlexNet, and ResNet-50 over the real-valued baselines.
+Each row shows the results obtained feeding the quaternion-valued networks with the embeddings created with the above-described variants of RH-emo.
 These results consistently confirm the foundation of our approach.
 The performance of all variants is inferior to the full RH-emo.
 In addition, we recall that the quaternion-valued CNNs fed with the emotional embeddings use a considerably lower amount of parameters.
-The results point out that the unsupervised branch of RH-emo is fundamental to obtain useful embeddings, in fact the emotion-only version, where the decoder part of RH-emo is removed, provides a severe drop in performance compared to all variants and also both baselines.
-As we expected, the quaternion-valued decoder of the actual RH-emo outperforms the completely real-valued version (by 2.3pp).
+The results point out that the unsupervised branch of RH-emo is fundamental to obtain useful embeddings, in fact, the emotion-only version, where the decoder part of RH-emo is removed, provides the most severe drop in performance compared to all variants and also the baseline.
+As we expected, the quaternion-valued decoder of the actual RH-emo outperforms the completely real-valued version (by 2.8pp).
 This supports our hypothesis that a quaternion-value decoder is able to create embeddings that present more suitable intra-channel correlations for the quaternion-valued CNNs.
 Moreover, also here, the quaternion approach leads to faster (pre)training and less memory demand due to the lower amount of parameters.
 The completely unsupervised variant (recognition-only) is conceptually similar to R2Hae \cite{parcollet2019tele}, but it relies on a convolutional design and it is applied to a different domain.
-This ablation study shows that the addition of a classification branch to R2Hae provides a substantial improvement in performance (by 1.6 pp in our case) and therefore the semi-supervision can be considered a valuable extension to R2Hae.
-From this ablation study emerges also that the classification of emotion in the valence-arousal-dominance space is more influential in the creation of stronger embeddings.
-In fact, the RH-emo variant without discrete classification does not only provide a superior accuracy compared to the discrete-only version (by 1.3 pp), but is also the closest variant to the full quaternion-valued RH-emo in terms of performance.
-This is further supported by fact that, as a result of an extensive grid search, we apply a stronger weight to to VAD term of the loss function (the $\alpha$ term in Equation \ref{eq:loss}).
+This ablation study shows that the addition of a classification branch to R2Hae provides an improvement in performance (by 0.3 pp in our case) and therefore the semi-supervision can be considered a valuable extension to R2Hae.
+This ablation study also shows that the classification of emotion in the valence-arousal-dominance space is more influential in the creation of stronger embeddings.
+In fact, the RH-emo variant without discrete classification provides superior accuracy compared to the discrete-only version (by 0.5 pp) This is further supported by the fact that, as a result of an extensive grid search, we apply a stronger weight to the valence-arousal-dominance term of the loss function (the $\alpha$ term in eq.~\eqref{eq:loss}).